ReyFScode/DSO-notes/Kubernetes + Helm notes.md

 	Then, you can use `kubectl` commands with a specific context to interact with the corresponding cluster:

 18. **CNI**: Container Networking Interface (CNI) plugins are essential components in Kubernetes clusters responsible for facilitating network communication between pods, enabling seamless connectivity both within and across nodes.
 They assign IP addresses to pods, enforce network policies, and manage traffic routing within the cluster.
 Each CNI plugin integrates with Kubernetes to provide networking capabilities tailored to specific requirements, such as scalability, performance, and security.
 Popular CNI plugins like Calico, Flannel, and Cilium offer diverse features and deployment options, allowing users to choose the most suitable solution for their cluster environment.
 By installing and configuring a CNI plugin, Kubernetes administrators ensure that pods can communicate effectively, enabling applications to function correctly within the cluster.

+19. **Control loop:** This is the name of the process that K8s uses to manage cluster state, the control loop is essentially constantly comparing the cluster state with the desired state and performing actions that ensure the cluster is always at its desired state.